How Long Do Copper Pipes Last

 Do Plumbers Still Use Copper Pipes?

-Copper pipes are found in older homes and historic buildings, and copper pipes are very durable.
-However, I’m curious about whether plumbers still use copper or there is now a better material?
+Copper pipes are found in older homes and historic buildings and are very durable.
+However, I’m curious whether plumbers still use copper or if there is a better material.
 Here’s what I found most plumbers agree about.

 On the whole, copper pipes are still widely used by plumbers for minor repairs.
-Plumbers now commonly use PEX piping to repair large areas of copper with a shark bite fitting.
+Plumbers now commonly use PEX piping with a shark bite fitting to repair large areas of copper.
 Pex is a flexible pipe material that is cheaper and easier to install than copper.
-The downside is PEX doesn’t last as long as copper pipes.
+The downside is that PEX doesn’t last as long as copper pipes.

-Therefore, there are a few factors that influence which kind of pipes you use for your plumbing.
+Therefore, a few factors influence which kind of pipes you use for your plumbing.
 Here’s what they are…

 1. Existing home or new build

 Because of that, it’s typically challenging to install new copper plumbing in an existing house.
-And in an existing home/building, it’s best to replace them with PEX, a flexible, and therefore, much easier to install and get into tight spaces.
+In an existing home/building, it’s best to replace them with PEX, a flexible system that is, therefore, much easier to install and get into tight spaces.

 2. Whether you’re keeping the home or are planning to move house

-If you’re settled in one location and are planning to retire there, or are planning on keeping the property in your family, then it can be a good idea to install copper pipes.
-Whereas, if you know you’re going to sell the house or not keep it for that long, then PVX plumbing is typically better because it’s cheaper and easier to install.
+If you’re settled in one location and planning to retire or keep the property in your family, then installing copper pipes can be a good idea.
+If you know you’ll sell the house or not keep it for that long, PVX plumbing is typically better because it’s cheaper and easier to install.

 Therefore, they cost around the same to install.
 The significant difference is you won’t need to install replacement copper pipes as soon as you do PEX pipes.
 Copper plumbing will last 80 to 100 years, whereas PEX plumbing will last 25 to 40 years.